 Poll-by-poll results are available in hard copy to candidates and media after validation, which takes place within seven days after election day in most ridings.
 Media can submit their request for these results by contacting the local returning officer before election day.

 In a few cases, the results from more than one poll may be reported together where this is necessary to protect the secrecy of the vote in each poll.

 Without delay after a general election, a report setting out, by polling division, the number of votes cast for each candidate, the number of rejected ballots and the number of names on the final voters list must be published.
 In the case of a by-election, the same report must be published within 90 days after the return of the writ.
 This report is entitled Official Voting Results.

 When are federal elections held in Canada?

-Since May 2007, the Canada Elections Act provides that a general election be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
-As the last election took place on May 2, 2011, the next fixed election date is October 19, 2015.
-The Chief Electoral Officer may recommend an alternate day for a fixed-date general election if the date set for polling is not suitable for that purpose.
+Since May 2007, the Canada Elections Act provides for a general election to be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
+As the last election took place on September 20, 2021, the next fixed election date is October 20, 2025.

 That said, the Canada Elections Act does not prevent a general election from being called at another date.